jackorden/Examensarbete/README.md

 ### Terraform

 Terraform is the tool used to provision the VMs inside this testing environment.
-In order to use it an endpoint, an API-token and a provider API are needed:
+In order to use it, an endpoint, an API-token and a provider API are needed:

 - Endpoint: https://10.6.67.221:8006
 - API-token was created in Proxmox and stored in the file "credentials.tf".
 This is used to connect to the Proxmox node "pve" through Terraform.